PostHog/posthog.com/contents/handbook/company/team.md

 I love finding new ways to leverage data, product, and engineering to drive business outcomes.

-Most recently, I led growth at Amplitude and an education startup prior to that.
+Most recently, I led the growth team at Amplitude and at an education startup prior to that.

 When I'm not thinking about growth, you'll find me studying the Mamba Mentality, re-learning guitar chords, or making some ravioli (a lasagna if it's going poorly).